MaksimTerekhov/ci-chain/README.md

 # ci-chain

 App is just phrases generator, that contains some unit tests.
-See it: https://stormy-retreat-82778.herokuapp.com

 **Main goal:** Get knowledge about creating pipeline CI with **Travis**, **Docker** and **Heroku**.